Salt deformation: Underground salt structure

 A subsurface salt layer or a salt diapir that has not extruded the surface is considered as an underground salt structure.
 Buoyancy, gravitational differential loading and tectonic stress are the three main types of force that can drive salt flow.
 However, salt flow can be restricted by strength of overlaying sediments and boundary friction within the salt layer.

 Buoyancy

-In the critical depth of 1.2-1.3 km, the density of rock salt and surrounding rocks are roughly the same.
-At greater burial depth, density inverse and rock salt become less dense than the overburden rocks, which leads to positive buoyancy of the rock salt and causes the rise of salt.
-As temperature increases with depth, salt is heated and expands, this also leads to increase in buoyancy of rock salt.
+At the critical depth of 1.2–1.3 km, the density of rock salt and surrounding rocks are roughly the same.
+At greater burial depth, density inverts, and the rock salt become less dense than the overburden rocks, which leads to positive buoyancy of the rock salt and causes the salt to rise.
+As temperature increases with depth, the salt is heated and expands; this also leads to an increase in the buoyancy of the rock salt.

 However, when the overburden is thick enough, the salt will not be able to pierce the overburden by buoyancy.